lakmalniranga/OpenCV-average-color-detection/README.md

 2. PyQT 4

 ### Usage
-1. Detect pixel dots on the image
+1. Detect pixel dot color on the image
 2. Average color for entire image in RGB format
 3. Detect darkest and lightest color